-Range
+Ra inge

 Name Reported Level Low High

-Alachlor (ppb) -2
+Alachlor (ppb) -2 NA NA

-Unit Descriptions Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μg/L) ppt ppt: parts per trillion, or nanograms per liter pCi/L pCi/L: picocuries per liter (a measure of radioactivity) positive samples/month positive samples/month: Number of samples taken monthly that were found to be positive NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.
+Unit Descriptions Term Definition ug/L Number of micrograms of substance in one liter of water ppm Parts per million, or milligrams per liter (mg/L) ppb Parts per billion, or micrograms per liter (μg/L) ppt Parts per trillion, or nanograms per liter pCi/L Picocuries per liter (a measure of radioactivity) MFL Million fibers per liter, used to measure asbestos concentration % positive samples/month Number of samples taken monthly that were found to be positive NA Not applicable ND Not detected NR Monitoring not required, but recommended.

-Important Drinking Water Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Important Drinking Water Definitions Term Definition MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in
+MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking

-Important Drin Important Drinking Water Definitions drinking water.
+Important Drink king Water Definitions water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
-AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
-MRDLG MRDLG: Maximum residual disinfection level goal.
+TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
+AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Variances and Exemptions State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
+MRDLG Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-MRDL MRDL: Maximum residual disinfectant level.
+MRDL Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level
+MNR Monitored Not Regulated MPL State Assigned Maximum Permissible Level